MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 # Replace classic feeds with Embed Feed for Engage

 **Embed Feed for Engage** lets you add Viva Engage feeds to your HTML-based applications by using iFrame widgets.
-This modern experience replaces classic Embed feeds, which used a JavaScript API to render the embed view.
+This modern experience replaces classic Embed Feed, which used a JavaScript API to render the embed view.

 >[!NOTE]
->Starting January 31, 2025, Microsoft will retire and no longer support classic Embed feeds.
-To avoid a broken feed experience, we recommend that you replace your classic Embed feeds as soon as possible using the following instructions.
+>Starting January 31, 2025, Microsoft will retire and no longer support classic Embed Feed.
+To avoid a broken feed experience, we recommend that you replace your classic embed feeds as soon as possible using the following instructions.

 ## Which version are you using?